Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Information capacity with sampling noise

 The definition of REC metric and the training scheme underlying Eigentask Learning considered in the main text is based on a linear estimator $\bm{W} \cdot \bar{\bm{X}}$ fed into a quadratic loss function.
 Note that in an experimental context, their calculations are performed on a classical processor after the measurement results are collected.
 This is what is done in the experiments on the superconducting quantum processor in \Sec{sec:ibmq}.
 This choice of a linear estimator and a quadratic loss function may seem arbitrary, but the rationale behind it, as explained in the main text, is the desire to quantify the function expression capacity of solely the physical system itself, rather than the classical post-processing layer.

 The Eigentask Learning training methodology introduced in the present work is however sufficiently general to be adapted to non-linear post-processing scenarios as well, which is the subject of this Appendix.
-The central finding is that a cumulant expansion of the non-linear loss function produces extra regularization terms whose magnitudes can be characterized by the eigen-NSR spectra $\{\beta^2_k\}$.
+The central finding is that a cumulant expansion of the non-linear loss function produces extra regularization terms whose magnitudes can be characterized by the NSR spectra $\{\beta^2_k\}$.
 The non-linear training loss can then be well-approximated using a truncated set of eigentasks.
+To be more specific, we are going to demonstrate that those eigentasks $y^{(k)}$ whose corresponding $\beta^2_k/S$ is larger should \textit{qualitatively} contribute a larger penalty to the loss function.

 The most general case of the output layer can involve a nonlinear activation function or kernel which may subsequently be fed into a nonlinear loss function.
-A unified description of these two aspects can be achieved through the usage of a general differentiable non-linear function $\sigma_{\mathrm{NL}}$
+A unified description of these two aspects can be achieved through the usage of a differentiable non-linear function $\sigma_{\mathrm{NL}}$